 We currently purchase almost all of the microdisplays used in our products from Kopin and eMagin.
 Kopin accounts for approximately 95% of our microdisplays by unit volume.
-We estimate that products incorporating Kopin microdisplays will account for approximately 46% of our sales in 2009 and products incorporating eMagin microdisplays from other sources, but they are very limited currently.
-While we do not manufacture our components, we own the tooling that is used to make our custom components (with the exception of Apple iPod authentication chips and connectors that we acquire directly under license from Apple) and we do not believe that we are dependent on our relationships with any supplier in order to continue to operate our business effectively.
+Our relationships with both Kopin and eMagin generally are on a purchase order basis and neither supplier has a contractual obligation to provide adequate supply or acceptable pricing on a long-term basis.
+We estimate that products incorporating Kopin microdisplays will account for approximately 46% of our sales in 2009 and products incorporating eMagin microdisplays will account for approximately 20% of our sales in 2009.
+We procure increasing percentages of our microdisplays from other sources, but they are very limited currently.
+While we do not manufacture our components, we own the tooling that is used to make our custom components (with the exception of Apple iPod authentication chips and connectors that we acquire directly under license from Apple).
+We do not believe that we are dependent on our relationships with any supplier other than Kopin and eMagin in order to continue to operate our business effectively.
 Some of our accessory products, such as screen-less portable DVD players and mouse based camera systems are sourced from third parties as finished goods.
 We typically have them print our Vuzix brand name on the products.
 Such third party products represent less than 2% of our sales in 2008.